Real Log Curves in Toric Varieties, Tropical Curves, and Log Welschinger Invariants: Introduction

 \subsection{Acknowledgements}

 We thank Mark Gross, Bernd Siebert, Eugenii Shustin, Ilya Tyomkin, Tom Coates, Ilia Itenberg and Dimitri Zvonkine for useful discussions.
+A major part of this paper was written during our visit to Kyoto University for the 5'th KTGU Mathematics Workshop for Young Researchers.
+We thank Hiroshi Iritani and all the other organisers for their hospitality.
+Finally, we thank the anonymous referee for their careful reading and the many suggestions to improve the exposition.

 During the preparation of this paper the first author has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 682603), and from Fondation Math\'ematique Jacques Hadamard.
 The second author acknowledges the support of Dr. Max R\"ossler, the Walter Haefner Foundation and the ETH Zurich Foundation.
-A major part of this paper was written during our visit to Kyoto University for the 5'th KTGU Mathematics Workshop for Young Researchers.
-We thank Hiroshi Iritani and all the other organisers for their hospitality.